 On May 16, 2016, the Company entered into a Research Collaboration Agreement ("Collaboration Agreement") and an Exclusive License Agreement ("License Agreement") with Harvard.
 The Research Collaboration Agreement was amended on May 1, 2017 and April 1, 2018 (as amended, the "Collaboration Agreement"), and the Exclusive License Agreement was amended on April 1, 2018 (as amended, the "License Agreement"), to extend the term of the Collaboration Agreement by one year to May 16, 2022 and reallocate the Company's quarterly installment payments to Harvard through such date, and to make certain technical changes.
+On April 30, 2020, the Company and Harvard amended the Collaboration Agreement, which included certain adjustments to the quarterly installments and extended the term an additional three quarters until February 2023.

 Under the Collaboration Agreement, Harvard and the Company have agreed to collaborate on research regarding the development of lightweight "soft suit" exoskeleton system technologies for lower limb disabilities, which are intended to treat stroke, multiple sclerosis, mobility limitations for the elderly and other medical applications.
 The Company has committed to pay in quarterly installments for the funding of this research, subject to a minimum funding commitment under applicable circumstances.
-The Collaboration Agreement will expire on May 16, 2021.
+The Collaboration Agreement will expire on February 16, 2023.